India

 Employers in India usually handle payroll on a monthly basis, following a preferred schedule as outlined below:

 Individual income tax in India is calculated using a progressive tax rate system, which varies depending on an individual's income slab.
-Moreover, specific deductions and exemptions may apply based on various factors.
-Here are the tax rates under the old regime:

 The monthly employer cost breakdown in India typically includes: